10 Hard to Kill Hanging Plants That’ll Make Your Home Look Amazing

 Ideal Rooms: Living Room, Dining Room.

-Whether you’re trying out plants based off of Pinterest inspiration, or you were born with a green thumb, hanging plants are great for almost anyone.
+Whether you’re trying out plants based off of Pinterest inspiration, or just looking for no-fuss hanging plants, these are some great ideas!
+Many are stress-free plants for busy or forgetful people.

 Chasing Foxes was started in 2016 as a way for Grace and her husband, Silas, to start traveling.
 However, they started to realize that they had a passion for improving themselves, and wanted to help others level up their lives as well.
 So whether it's with cooking, travel, or staying healthy, they want to help you better your life bit by bit, as they do the same.